 COURTESY OF LIBERTY STATE PARK FACEBOOK PAGE

-In addition to kayak eco tours, this state park offers Empty Sky, a memorial featuring twin brushed stainless steel walls, engraved with the names of the 749 people from NJ who lose their lives on September 11th.
-Shuttle buses are temporarily unavailable to park visitors, and the Nature Interpretive Center Building is closed due to damage from Superstorm Sandy.
+In addition to kayak eco tours, this state park offers Empty Sky, a memorial featuring twin brushed stainless-steel walls, engraved with the names of the 749 people from NJ who lost their lives on September 11, 2001.

 200 Morris Pesin Drive, Jersey City; 201-915-3403